ChrisZZhong/chriszzhong.github.io/_posts/2023-06-21-microservices-communicate.md

 ### Eureka and Feign

-`Eureka` is a service discovery tool.
+`Eureka` is a service registration tool.
 It allows microservices to register themselves and discover other services.
 Each service send a heartbeat to Eureka to let it know that it is still alive.
 If Eureka does not receive a heartbeat from a service, it will remove it from its registry.

 `Feign` is a REST client to make HTTP requests to other microservices without using `RestTemplate`.
 It uses Eureka to discover other services.
 In this way, we can make HTTP requests to other services without hardcoding the URL, also simplifying the code.

+## **Asynchronous Communication**

 ### Message Brokers